 Current research on the epigenetic transmission of traumatic stress has shown traumas like rape irrevocably change women, both psychologically and physiologically, even when they go on to recover.
 Whereas genes, the fundamental building blocks of life, remain unaltered across our individual lifetimes, traumatic events and conditions can change how genetic code is interpreted, and in ways that recalibrate basic physiological systems.

 In response to interpersonal violence, the body rewrites the script that guides its development — orienting towards the possibility of future assaults in place of getting on with ordinary life.
 This shift towards a defensive orientation makes sense.
-Survival is the first priority of all living organisms.
+Survival is the first priority of all living beings.
 Like Maslow’s hierarchy of needs, only when basic physiological and safety needs are met do humans have the mental and physical capacity to focus on more demanding tasks such as forming relationships and self-actualization.
 Epigenetic research suggests that stressful social conditions have a similar impact as traumatic events — not altering the genetic code, but rather telling the body what orientation and adaptive responses are optimal given the conditions of the world inhabited.

 Rachel Yehuda, Director of the Traumatic Stress Studies Division at Mount Sinai School of Medicine, studied the effects of epigenetic change in children of Holocaust survivors.10 These children often showed the same signs of traumatic stress as their parents who were imprisoned in concentration camps, despite the children’s relative safety in the suburbs of Cleveland, Ohio.
 According to Dr. Yehuda’s research, children of Holocaust survivors generally showed difficulty with separation, higher levels of vulnerability, and greater likelihood of developing posttraumatic stress disorder if exposed to a traumatic event.
 Thus, the children of Holocaust survivor’s oriented to relatively peaceful environments with a sensitivity to potential threats, much as their parents were forced to orient to ongoing threats in the camps.